It was an odd sensation.

 The android had a million questions running through his positronic mind, but he found none of them mattered as he stepped onto the bridge and ran across it with great urgency, the girl from the other side mirroring the gesture as well, and in the centre, the two met, and Hawthorne's mind completely blanked out as she rushed into him, wrapping both arms around his metallic torso, laughing and smiling and making the poor android lock up in shock.

 "I didn't think I'd ever meet you!"
 The girl said, finally letting go of the utterly nonplussed android and leaving him standing there with a blank expression on his face, not entirely sure what to think.
 The girl was...
 Odd, to say the least.
-She had a youthful face, an exuberant expression, and long, dark hair intertwined with vines and flowers, and wore a long, flowing dress, coloured same vibrant blue as the sky overhead, and wore an expectant, excited smile on her face, and Hawthorne found himself with a million more questions wracking his positronic mind, with one eventually sticking out above all the others and escaping his lips.
+She had a youthful face, an exuberant expression, and long, dark hair intertwined with vines and flowers, and wore a long, flowing dress, coloured the same vibrant blue as the sky overhead, and wore an expectant, excited smile on her face, and Hawthorne found himself with a million more questions wracking his positronic mind, with one eventually sticking out above all the others and escaping his lips.

 "Who are you?"